menu icon

 Finished crochet moss stitch scarf.

-And now you have a moss stitch crochet scarf in earth and jewel tones!
+And now you have a crochet moss stitch scarf in earth and jewel tones!
 Stay warm!
+I hope you enjoyed my moss stitch crochet scarf pattern!

 If you were wanting to make the moss stitch scarf but with less color changes, I have a crochet linen scarf pattern that is made in the short rows and is a solid color so you can compare the 2 looks since they are the same stitch.